Uniform Pension Overview (UPO)

 Text continues after the video

-The fiscal limit for participation in the Net Pension Scheme has changed with effect from 1 February 2023
+Tax limit for participation in the Shell Net Pension Scheme changes on 1 February 2024

 • Do you participate in the SSPF gross pension scheme (employed before 1 July 2013)?
-Then you will participate in the Net Pension Scheme in 2023 if you earn more than € 119,278,-.
+In that case, you participate in the Net Pension Scheme in 2024 if you earn more than € 127,603.

 • Do you participate in the SNPS gross pension scheme (employed on or after 1 July 2013)?
-Then you will participate in the Net Pension Scheme in 2023 if you earn more than € 113,995,-.
+In that case, you participate in the Net Pension Scheme in 2024 if you earn more than € 121,951.

 Calculate whether you can accrue extra pension in a tax-friendly way